 On 24th November 2010, 320 sub-contract staff were terminated leaving just 450 permanent staff.
 A month later it was announced that the site would be closing completely in early 2011.

 All production work ended in March 2011, and the site was officially declared closed as an active airfield on 25th August 2011.

 Avro Heritage Museum

-Today, the 500-acre site is under redevelopment for mixed housing and several other facilities.
-One positive action however is the establishment of the Avro Heritage Centre which hosts a major collection of Avro related memorabilia as well as numerous aircraft exhibits including Vulcan XM603 and a Lancaster cockpit section alongside other aircraft.
+Today, the 500-acre site is under redevelopment for mixed housing alongside other facilities.
+One positive action however, was the establishment of the Avro Heritage Centre.
+The facility housed in the 'Old Airfield Fire Station' hosts a major collection of Avro related memorabilia as well as boasting numerous aircraft exhibits including the mighty Avro Vulcan XM603 and an Avro Lancaster cockpit section.